D-Lawson/milestone-project-1/README.md

 ![A11Y Correction 2](/assets/readme-images/colour-contrast2.PNG)

-## Other testing considerations
+## Other testing considerations/Known bugs

-In relation to x-small screens there has been an ok result on normal browsers but the callout section has somehow rendered differently on some third party web apps such as http://ami.responsivedesign.is/
+* In relation to x-small screens there has been an ok result on normal browsers but the callout section has somehow rendered differently on some third party web apps such as http://ami.responsivedesign.is/
+* The responsiveness of the page is somewhat overly dependent on media queries.
+Any future addition of text content would ideally be possible without compromising the alignment of the images.
+Possibly to use alternative unit measurements for content (wider use of relative units), or more responsive containers.

 ----